My Cousin Vinny

-My Cousin Vinny is a 1992 American comedy film directed by Jonathan Lynn, written by Dale Launer, and produced by Launer and Paul Schiff.
-It stars Joe Pesci, Ralph Macchio, Marisa Tomei, Mitchell Whitfield, Lane Smith, Bruce McGill, and the final film appearance of Fred Gwynne.
-The film was distributed by 20th Century Fox and released on March 13, 1992.
+My Cousin Vinny is a 1992 American comedy film directed by Jonathan Lynn and written by Dale Launer.
+It stars Joe Pesci, Ralph Macchio, Marisa Tomei, Mitchell Whitfield and Fred Gwynne in his final film appearance before his death in 1993.
+The film was distributed by 20th Century Fox, and released in the United States on March 13, 1992.

-Macchio and Whitfield play William Gambini and Stanley Rothenstein, two young New Yorkers who are arrested in Alabama and put on trial for a murder they did not commit.
+Macchio and Whitfield respectively play Bill Gambini and Stan Rothenstein, two young New Yorkers who are arrested in Alabama and put on trial for a murder they did not commit.
 Unable to afford a lawyer, they are defended by Gambini's cousin Vinny Gambini (Pesci), newly admitted to the bar, who arrives with his fiancée, Mona Lisa Vito (Tomei).
-The clash between the brash Italian-American New Yorkers and the more reserved Southern townspeople provide much of the film's humor.
+The clash between the brash Italian-American New Yorkers and the more reserved Southern townspeople provides much of the film's humor.
 The principal location of filming was Monticello, Georgia.

-My Cousin Vinny was a critical and financial success, with Pesci, Gwynne, and Tomei praised for their performances.
+My Cousin Vinny was a critical and financial success, with Pesci, Gwynne, Macchio and Tomei praised for their performances.
 Tomei won the Academy Award for Best Supporting Actress.
-Attorneys have also lauded the film for its accurate depiction of criminal procedure and trial strategy.
+Attorneys have also lauded the film for its accurate depiction of criminal procedure, the rules of evidence, and trial strategy.